rajasoun/study-notes/machine-learning.md

 # What is Machine Learning
-Getting Machine to learn without being explicitly Programmed
+Getting Computers (Machine) to learn without being explicitly Programmed